andreivo/CicadaProject/docs/_docs/gii/gii-getting-started.md

 ## Message Format

-The messages exchanged between Cicada DCP and the Integration Mediator follow a JSON pattern of key and value.
+The messages exchanged between Cicada DCP and the Integration Mediator follow a JSON pattern of key-value.
 The following pattern shows an example of an exchanged message:

 ```json
 {